DAVID J. WILLIS ATTORNEY

 - a new residence of not more than one dwelling unit that has not been occupied for residential purposes;

-- of real property where the value of any dwelling does not exceed five percent of the value of the property.
+- of real property where the value of any dwelling does not exceed 5% of the value of the property.

-If the seller does not give the Seller´s Disclosure as required, Property Code section 5.008(f) permits the buyer to "terminate the contract for any reason for any reason within seven days after receiving the notice."
-However, if the failure to give the notice is coupled with fraud or failure to disclose defects, then other penalties may arise pursuant to the Deceptive Trade Practices Act and/or the Statutory Fraud Act (see below).
+If the seller does not give the Seller’s Disclosure as required, Property Code section 5.008(f) permits the buyer to "terminate the contract for any reason within seven days after receiving the notice."
+However, if the failure to give the notice is coupled with fraud or failure to disclose defects, then other penalties may arise pursuant to the Deceptive Trade Practices Act and/or the Statutory Fraud Act.

-For commercial transactions, the TAR has a Commercial Property Condition Statement that is an optional attachment to its standard commercial contracts.
-Its scope is broader than TREC´s Seller´s Disclosure since it addresses additional issues such as wetlands, underground storage tanks, toxic waste, and the like.
+For commercial transactions, the Texas Association of Realtors has a Commercial Property Condition Statement that is an optional attachment to its standard commercial contracts.
+Its scope is broader than TREC’s Seller’s Disclosure since it addresses additional issues such as wetlands, underground storage tanks, toxic waste, and the like.
 Although the form is optional in commercial transactions, a careful buyer should always require that the seller provide it.
 Note that this and other TAR forms are available only to realtors.

 Purpose of Disclosure Forms